asatishpaul/Satish-DevOps-Docs/CDKTFtoDeployAWSdbSecGrou.md

-# Step-by-Step Documentation for To create dbSecurity Group using CDKTF
+# Step-by-Step Documentation to Create dbSecurity Group using CDKTF

+Here's a detailed guide on setting up a CDKTF project with TypeScript, addressing common errors, compatibility issues, and their solutions.

 #### Step 1: Initialize the Project